lightdock/lightdock.github.io/tutorials/2UUY.md

 [lightdock] INFO: Finished.
 ```

-By default and if no other scoring function is specified, LightDock makes use of the DFIRE scoring function.
-However, we recommend to make use of its fast implementation <code>fastdfire</code>.
+By default, and if no other scoring function is specified, LightDock makes use of the DFIRE scoring function.
+However, we recommend to instead use its fast implementation <code>fastdfire</code>.
 For a complete list of the current supported scoring functions, please run <code>lightdock --listscoring</code>.

 As you may have noticed, there is a warning on the number of CPU cores used <code>[kraken] WARNING: Number of cores has not been specified or is incorrect.
 Using available cores.</code> By default, LightDock will look for the total number of available cores.
-If you want to specify a different number, use the flag <code>-c NUMBER_CORES</code>. **NOTE** MPI is also supported using the -mpi flag.
+If you want to specify a different number, use the flag <code>-c NUMBER_CORES</code>. *MPI is also supported using the -mpi flag*

+**NOTE** For more information about the simulation stage, please check the [LightDock basics](https://lightdock.org/tutorials/basics#3-run-a-simulation)

 ## LightDock results

-If the run has been successful and the kraken is back to sleep, we will find the output files for each of the independent swarms.
-In this case since we only generated **1 swarm**, the results will be inside <code>swarm_0</code>.
-The output files will be named as <code>gso_X.out</code>, being X the step number. **NOTE** By default, LightDock will only store the results **every 10** simulation steps (0, 10, 20, 30, ...)
+If the run is successful and the [kraken] is back to sleep, we will find the output files for each of the independent swarms.
+In this case since we only generated **1 swarm**, the results will be inside `swarm_0`.
+The output files will be named as <code>gso_X.out</code>, being X the step number.
 In our case, under <code>swarm_0</code> we will only find **2 output files** (`gso_0.out` and `gso_10.out`).

+**NOTE** LightDock will only store the results **every 10** simulation steps (0, 10, 20, 30, ...)

 In each of the output files, every line corresponds to a glowworm agent in the algorithm.
 The numbers enclosed by ( ), refer to the x,y,z coordinates in the translational space + the quaternion vector (q = a + 0i + 0j + 0k) in the rotational space.
 If ANM were enabled, this vector would expand by the number normal modes considered for receptor and ligand respectively.

-The coordinates are followed by the ID of the complex and the last column refers to the scoring, in this case as calculated with DFIRE.
+The coordinates of the docked complexes are followed by the ID of the complex and the last column refers to the scoring, in this case as calculated with DFIRE.

 ```bash
 $ head -2 swarm_0/gso_10.out